 - they can..

-The Benefits for Travellers & digital nomads
+Multi-currency Benefits for digital nomads

-I save time by avoiding banks and worrying about exchange rates (Transferwise has the best rates 90% of the time in my experience).
+I save time by avoiding banks and worrying about exchange rates (Wise has the best rates 90% of the time in my experience).
 And I can do everything inside the app on my phone.

 As of September 2018) the service offers 40 currencies but this number is increasing.